joaoeliandro/joaoeliandro/README.md

 ### :scroll: Fun facts:
-  - On the way to change the world :earth_africa:
+>  * On the way to change the world :earth_africa:
-  - Every day studying and learning something new :loop:
+>  * Every day studying and learning something new :loop:
-  - Musician :saxophone:
-  - Beer lover 🍺
-  - DeMolay :crown:
+>  * DeMolay :crown:
-  - Technology enthusiast :high_brightness:
+>  * Technology enthusiast :high_brightness:
+>  * Musician :saxophone:
+>  * Beer lover 🍺

+"Knowledge is Power!"

   ---